TomoakiYamada/TomoakiYamada/README.md

 ### Hi there 👋

+I'm currently working on writing a textbook regarding "Numerical Methods in Macroeconomics" in Japanese.
+I will upload the code here anytime soon (hopefully..).

 <!--
 **TomoakiYamada/TomoakiYamada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.